hrs/docsim/README.md

 `--no-stemming` flags if your documents are written in another language (including source code).

+Optionally, you can use the `--stoplist` flag to provide a custom stoplist.
+A custom stoplist is just a text file of words to ignore, separated by whitespace.

 ## Installation

 The easiest thing is probably to grab a [compiled binary][] appropriate to your